X

 | 40 mg | 37% | Standard dose without CYP3A4 interactions |

-This is the most clinically important and most frequently overlooked interaction in simvastatin therapy.
-It was named "Drug Interaction of the Year" in 2015 — and is still regularly missed in everyday clinical practice.
+This is the clinically most important and most frequently overlooked interaction in simvastatin therapy.
+It was named "interaction of the year" in 2015 – and is nonetheless still regularly ignored in everyday practice.

-The problem in practice: amlodipine and simvastatin are both common cardiovascular medications frequently prescribed together.
-Many patients have been taking amlodipine 10 mg and simvastatin 40 mg for years — without the dose restriction having been observed. brite's interaction check detects this combination automatically.
+The problem in practice: amlodipine and simvastatin are both common cardiovascular medications that are often prescribed together.
+Many patients have for years taken amlodipine 10 mg and simvastatin 40 mg – without the dose limit being observed.
+The brite interaction check recognises this constellation automatically.

-If 20 mg simvastatin is insufficient and amlodipine is to be continued, the solution is not to increase the simvastatin dose — it is to switch to a different statin.
-Atorvastatin is only minimally affected by CYP3A4 (no relevant dose limit under amlodipine); rosuvastatin is not metabolised via CYP3A4 at all.
-Check all combinations with the interaction check.
+When 20 mg simvastatin is not enough and amlodipine is to be kept, the solution is not to increase the simvastatin dose – but to switch to another statin.
+Atorvastatin is influenced only minimally via CYP3A4 (no relevant dose limit on amlodipine), rosuvastatin is not broken down via CYP3A4 at all.
+Check all combinations in the interaction check.

-The amlodipine trap is only the most well-known of several clinically relevant dose restrictions.
-All arise from the same mechanism: inhibition of CYP3A4, the enzyme that metabolises simvastatin.
+The amlodipine trap is only the best known among several clinically relevant dose limits.
+All arise through the same mechanism: inhibition of CYP3A4, the enzyme that breaks down simvastatin.

 | Co-medication | Max. simvastatin dose | Reason |